- Unlock realtime analytics on existing Postgres deployments

 - Fixed crash when using

-. - Fix queries inserting into DuckDB tables with
+CREATE SCHEMA AUTHORIZATION. - Fix queries inserting into DuckDB tables with

-values. - Fixed assertion failure involving recursive CTEs.
+DEFAULTvalues. - Fixed assertion failure involving recursive CTEs.

 - Much better separation between C and C++ code, to avoid memory leaks and crashes (many PRs).

-queries executed by the DuckDB engine can directly read Postgres tables.
-(If you only query Postgres tables you need to runSET duckdb.force_execution TO true
+SELECTqueries executed by the DuckDB engine can directly read Postgres tables.
+(If you only query Postgres tables you need to runSET duckdb.force_execution TO true, see the IMPORTANT section above for details)- Able to read data types that exist in both Postgres and DuckDB.

 - If DuckDB cannot support the query for any reason, execution falls back to Postgres.